 This could help you get much more out of your email marketing campaigns since the ROI for emails that employ personalization is about 5.7 times higher than it is for those that don’t.

-When to delay delivery of an email in Gmail?
+When to delay delivery in Gmail?

 Email marketers use delayed emails in lots of different scenarios, but here are three of the most common ones: